Home » Top 10 Tips for Buying Seeds Online

 You can save money by growing your own or at least offset the budget by growing a portion of vegetables you serve often.
 Think of it as growing your grocery list.

-6. Grow For The Pollinators
+6. Grow To Attract Pollinators

 Both flowers and herbs benefit pollinators and can be planted alongside vegetables to help control garden pests.

-7. Order From Reputable Companies
+7. Order From Reputable Seed Companies

-Sow True Seed – is located in Asheville, North Carolina.
+• Sow True Seed – is located in Asheville, North Carolina.
 They carry open-pollinated seeds, heirlooms, and organic vegetable, flower, and herb seeds.

-Southern Exposure Seed Exchange – is a cooperatively owned seed company specializing in heirloom and open-pollinated seeds that grow well in the southeast and mid-Atlantic areas.
+• Southern Exposure Seed Exchange – is a cooperatively owned seed company specializing in heirloom and open-pollinated seeds that grow well in the southeast and mid-Atlantic areas.

 Smaller companies are more regional and often source their seeds from local farmers.
 This means their seeds could grow well in your garden if they are in your growing zone.